-Only about 10% of the general population has pet allergies, but at least 30% of people with asthma are allergic to animals.
+Only about 10% of people have pet allergies, but at least 30% of people with asthma are allergic to animals.
 So if your child has asthma, consider whether your pet could be producing allergens that are triggering asthma symptoms.

-Contrary to popular belief, your animal's fur probably isn't the culprit.
-Allergies are caused by the body's reaction to a protein found in the animal's dander (dead skin flakes), saliva, urine, and feathers.
+Despite what you might have heard, your pet's fur probably isn't to blame.
+Allergies are caused by the body's reaction to a protein found in the animal's dander (dead skin flakes), saliva, urine (pee), and feathers.
 Though pet hair itself isn't the problem, this protein can cling to the fur when an animal licks itself.

 Also, an animal's fur can collect dust mites, pollen, mold, and other allergens.
 And any animal that lives in a cage (from birds to gerbils) will produce droppings that can attract mold and dust mites.